I:03:06 Information Security

 This policy was drafted by the Information Security Task Force, and forwarded to the University Vice Presidents and president for final review and approval.
 This policy shall be reviewed by the Information Security Task Force or any superseding University committee on at least an annual basis and any revisions shall be forwarded to the University Vice Presidents and President for approval.

 MTSU maintains records to carry out its educational mission.
 Federal and State laws and regulations govern access to these records.
 This policy and related procedures are established to ensure compliance with these laws and regulations and to protect the integrity of University records and the privacy of individuals.
 This policy applies to all University students, faculty and staff, affiliates, third-party support contractors, and all others granted access to MTSU information assets.
-The policy applies to the use of PII including SSN whether that information is maintained, used or displayed wholly or in part, and in any data format, including but not limited to oral or written words, screen display, electronic transmission, stored media, printed material, facsimile or other medium as determined.
+The policy applies to the use of PII including SSN whether that information is maintained, used or displayed wholly or in part, and in any data format, including but not limited to oral or written words, screen display, electronic transmission (especially e-mail), stored media, printed material, facsimile or other medium as determined.

 A. Personally identifiable Information (PII) is any information which can potentially be used to uniquely identify, contact, or locate a person.
 Under Tennessee law, "personal information" means an individual's first name or first initial and last name, in combination with any one (1) or more of the following data elements, when either the name or the data elements are not encrypted: (i) social security number, (ii) driver license number; or (iii) account number, credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual's financial account.
-"Personal information" does not include publicly available information that is lawfully made available to the general public from federal, sate, or local government records.
+"Personal information" does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records.
 Tenn.
 Code Ann. § 47-18-2107(3).

 2. Non-public/confidential information.
 All personally identifiable information except that information defined as directory/public information, unless the student has designated his/her directory/public information confidential.
 MTSU's requirement to protect non-public/confidential PII is largely governed by law or contract (e.g. HIPPA, FERPA, GLBA, human subject data, Tennessee Public Records Act, etc.).
 Examples include, but are not limited to, SSN, credit card numbers, health records, human subject data, bank account numbers, certain employment records and all FERPA non-directory information about students and former students.